-Capability Analysis Description of Capability Analysis Proprietary The Task Force was able to identify one or more one-off solutions to meet the information needs described in a particular data class developed by market participants in the context of a given standard.
-Since some of these proprietary solutions may form the basis of future standards development efforts, the Task Force felt it important to highlight their existence, where applicable.
-Emerging The Task Force deems the information needs described in a particular data class to be met by a given standard; however, that standard has not yet achieved normative (i.e., mature, by ANSI standards) status.
-Available The Task Force deems the information needs described in a particular data class to be met by a given standard that has achieved normative status; however, the standard is not in common use throughout the market.
-In Use The Task Force deems the information needs described in a particular data class to be met by a given standard that has achieved normative status and is in common use throughout the market.
+urther Clinical and Administrative Data Integration ersection of Clinical and Administrative Data Task Force Description of Capability Analysis The Task Force deems the information needs described in a particular data class to be met by a given standard; however, that standard has not yet achieved normative (i.e., mature, by ANSI standards) status.
+The Task Force deems the information needs described in a particular data class to be met by a given standard that has achieved normative status; however, the standard is not in common use throughout the market.
+The Task Force deems the information needs described in a particular data class to be met by a given standard that has achieved normative status and is in common use throughout the market.

+is in common use throughout the market.
 N/A (Not Applicable) The Task Force was unable to confirm that a given standard is currently capable of meeting the information needs described in a particular data class.